 For Providers

-Using a secure traceback portal developed by the ITG, suspected illegal robocalls are traced systematically back through various networks until the ITG identifies the originator of the suspicious calls, where the calls entered the United States if internationally originated, and often the identity of the calling party.
+Using a secure traceback portal developed by the ITG, suspected illegal calls are traced systematically back through various networks until the ITG identifies the originator of the suspicious calls, where the calls entered the country if internationally originated, and often the identity of the calling party.
 The ITG traces the call back from the recipient to the caller – usually routing through 4 or more, or sometimes as many as 9 or 10 service providers (or “hops”) across the globe.
 As a call is being traced, the ITG’s semi-automated system contacts each services provider in the path of the call.

-The ITG operates under the auspices of the Communications Act which permit providers to disclose and/or permit access to call detail records and other customer proprietary network information certain circumstances.
+For U.S.-based tracebacks, the ITG operates under the auspices of the Communications Act which permit providers to disclose and/or permit access to call detail records and other customer proprietary network information certain circumstances.
 Most notably, section 222(d)(2) of the Communications Act permits providers to share such information in order to protect the rights or property of the provider, or to protect users of telecommunications services and other providers from fraudulent, abusive, or unlawful use of, or subscription to, those services.
 The FCC has made clear that sharing information as part of traceback requests do not violate the privacy obligations under the Communications Act and the agency’s rules.

 If you would like to learn more about the traceback process and cooperating with the ITG, please visit our contact page to learn more.
 The ITG also maintains a Do Not Originate (DNO) Registry.
 To learn more about the ITG’s DNO Registry, please visit here.